 - Transcutaneous Electrical Nerve Stimulation

 - Interferential Current

 - Shockwave Therapy

-The goals of physiotherapy is to get you to moving pain free.
-If you are someone who has recently been injured, having difficulties moving or doing activities you enjoy, come see our team at Active Approach.
-Physiotherapy is for people of all ages and physical activity level.
+The goal of physiotherapy is to get you back to moving pain free.
+If you are someone who has recently been injured, are having difficulty moving or doing activities you enjoy, come see our team at Active Approach.
+We will help you get back to living your active lifestyle!